 Anti-icing is a proactive snow and ice control strategy intending to prevent the formation of ice on the road.
 The City currently uses a beet juice solution for this process.

-Anti-icing involves placing a layer of brine solution on the road surface before a winter storm begins in order to prevent snow and ice from bonding to the road.
+Anti-icing involves placing a beet juice solution on the road surface before a winter storm begins in order to prevent snow and ice from bonding to the road.
+This allows the snow to be windrowed or cleared more easily if needed.

-Applying salt or brine to icy roads and walkways lowers the freezing point of the water and prevents falling snow or rain from being able to freeze.
-Road salts are by their nature corrosive and will require residents to wash their cars and driveways in order to reduce exposure, but they are essential to maintain reasonable road surface conditions during the winter months.
+Although sodium chloride can be corrosive and may require residents to wash their cars and driveways in order to reduce exposure, they are essential to maintain reasonable road surface conditions during the winter months.